Measuring the giant radio galaxy length distribution with the LoTSS: Theory

 For $l \gg l_\mathrm{p}$, $f_{L\vert L_\mathrm{p} = l_\mathrm{p}}\left(l\right) \propto \left(\frac{l}{l_\mathrm{p}}\right)^{\xi-2}$: the posterior PDF tends to a power law in $l$ with index $\xi - 2$.
 In Fig.~\ref{fig:posteriorPDF}, we visualise the posterior PDF for several values of $\xi$.

-Clearly, to evaluate Eq.~\ref{eq:PDFProperLengthGivenProjectedProperLength}, one must choose $l_\mathrm{p}$ --- however, the \emph{shape} of the distribution is the same for all choices.
-We illustrate this by comparing the PDF for a comparatively small GRG ($l_\mathrm{p} = 1.0\ \mathrm{Mpc}$; top panel) to the PDF for Alcyoneus\footnote{Alcyoneus is the projectively longest GRG known to date \citep{Oei12022Alcyoneus}.} ($l_\mathrm{p} = 5.0\ \mathrm{Mpc}$; bottom panel).\\ The posterior mean is
+Clearly, to evaluate Eq.~\ref{eq:PDFProperLengthGivenProjectedProperLength}, one must choose $l_\mathrm{p}$ --- however, the shape of the distribution is the same for all choices.
+We illustrate this by comparing the PDF for a comparatively small GRG ($l_\mathrm{p} = 1.0\ \mathrm{Mpc}$; top panel) to the PDF for Alcyoneus\footnote{Alcyoneus is the projectively longest giant known to date \citep{Oei12022Alcyoneus}.} ($l_\mathrm{p} = 5.0\ \mathrm{Mpc}$; bottom panel).